 Acceptable image formats are TIFF and EPS.
 Electronic figure files should be named with the last name of the first author and the figure number; for example, Karahan Fig1.
 Figure number must also be included in the file.
 Authors wishing to publish color art must pay the associated publication costs, which will be estimated on acceptance of the paper.
 In cases where it is clear that the figure must be presented in color and authors cannot cover color art fees, such fees may be waived at the discretion of the editor after reviewing a letter explaining the circumstances.

-The Journals aim at rapid publication of research results while maintaining a rigorous peer review process.
+A double-blind peer-reviewed open access journal published three times a year.
+The Journals aim at the rapid publication of research results while maintaining a rigorous double-blind peer-review process.
 The editors will provide an initial response to all pre-submission enquiries within two working days.
 In addition, they will make every effort to give authors a decision following peer review within four to six weeks of an article`s submission.
 If the review process takes longer due to special circumstances, authors will be notified promptly by e-mail.
 Accepted articles will be published online within two weeks.
 Suggestions by the editors about revision do not imply that a revised version will necessarily be accepted.
 If minor revision is required, authors should return a revised version in two weeks.
 If major revision is required, authors should return a revised version within three months.
 You must clearly indicate the changes that have been made.
 Revised manuscripts that are not resubmitted within the indicated time frames will be treated as a newly submitted manuscript.
-Authors who disagree with Editor’s decisions may contact the Chief Editor for final decision.
+Authors who disagree with Editor’s decisions may contact the Chief Editor for the final decision.
 The Editor and the Publisher are not responsible for the scientific content and statements of the authors of accepted papers.